 For a soft tissue injury car accident claim to be successful, you’ll need to have as many detailed medical records as possible.
 As well, your medical records must date from as soon as possible after the accident.
 You’ll also need records of testing that clearly show evidence of your soft tissue injuries, such as ultrasounds and arthroscopy, and diagnoses that indicate the seriousness of your injury.

 An experienced Houston car accident attorney can gather the kind of evidence necessary to prove that you sustained injuries that are serious enough to warrant treatment, therapy, and compensation for your lost wages and medical bills.

 Soft Tissue Injuries Can Be Serious

 Although they may seem minor, soft tissue injuries can cause lasting pain and immobility that seriously impact your life.
 Schechter, Shaffer & Harris possess over 100 years of trial experience with soft tissue injury cases and can help you get compensation for your medical and other expenses.
-To learn more, simply call 713-364-0723 and schedule your free consultation.
+To learn more, schedule your free consultation.